seanpmaxwell/jet-schema/README.md

     - `true`: Create a new child-object (Uses the child's `.new` function).
     - `null`: Set the child object's value to `null` (`nullable` must be true for the child).
   - `id`: A unique-identifier for the schema (useful if debugging a bunch of schemas at once).
-  - `safety`: Value can be `'loose' (default), 'pass', or 'strict'`.
+  - `safety`: Value can be `'filter' (default), 'pass', or 'strict'`.
-    - `loose`: Properties not in the schema will be filtered out but not trigger errors.
+    - `filter`: Properties not in the schema will be filtered out but not raise errors.
     - `pass`: Properties not in the schema will not be filtered out.
-    - `strict`: Properties not in the schema will trigger errors.
+    - `strict`: Properties not in the schema will raise errors.
     - **NOTE:** `safety` only applies to the `.test` and `.parse` functions, it does not affect `.new`.

 **options** example: